 Breast Reconstruction Fort Worth

-Breast reconstruction is performed to restore breast shape and volume after removal of a tumor or cancer from the breast.
-Patients who test positive for the BRCA gene who choose to remove their breasts before any cancer has begun (a prophylactic mastectomy) may also choose to undergo breast reconstruction.
+Breast reconstruction is performed to restore breast shape and volume after the removal of a tumor or cancer from the breast.
+Patients may also choose to remove their breasts before any cancer has begun (a prophylactic mastectomy) if there is genetic testing done suggesting a high risk of cancer.
 Breast reconstruction can either be performed during the same surgery in which your breast tissue is removed (immediate) or months to years later (delayed).

 - What will my procedure be like?

 - What kind of anesthesia will I have?

 - How do I prepare for surgery?